AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 ### Insert and manage images {#manage-images}

-The delivery wizard lets you add local images, or images stored in the library, to the content of messages.
+The delivery assistant lets you add local images, or images stored in the library, to the content of messages.
 To do this, click the **[!UICONTROL Image]** button in the HTML content toolbar.

 ![](assets/s_ncs_user_image_from_library.png)